12 Benefits of Babywearing for Mom and Baby

 Benefits of Babywearing

-1. Builds a stronger bond between parent and baby.
+1. Building a stronger bond between parent and baby.

-When you wear your baby you remain close to one another throughout the day.
-During the fourth trimester (the postpartum period) you are learning about one another and this closeness strengthens your bond.
-With baby close your child is able to hear your voice and sense your emotions.
+When you wear your baby, you remain close to one another throughout the day.
+During the fourth trimester (the postpartum period), you are learning about one another, and this closeness strengthens your bond.
+With baby close, your child can hear your voice and sense your emotions.
 She is secure.
 Even when mom is busy with other things, a baby who is held — either in mom’s arms or in a carrier or sling — is reassured by the physical contact.

 According to La Leche League International (LLLI), a study conducted in North America shows that babies cried less when their parents were instructed to wear or carry them for several extra hours a day.
 LLLI says, “These findings confirm what our mothering instincts tell us — that plenty of loving contact does not ‘spoil’ a baby or make him more demanding, but instead makes him feel more comfortable and happy in his new world.”
 (The Womanly Art of Breastfeeding) This is one of my favorite benefits of babywearing.
 A happy baby is quiet, alert, and ready to interact with the people in his world.

-3. Babywearing helps baby develop emotionally and socially, but also helps to meet baby’s physical needs.
+3. Babywearing helps baby develop emotionally and socially, but also helps to meet the baby’s physical needs.

 She wasn’t motionless in the womb; why would she want to be outside in this strange, new world?
 Movement soothes baby.
 Don’t believe us?
 Try putting a sleeping baby down in her crib at nap time.
 You’ll find she much prefers snoozing in the arms of mom and dad — right next to your heartbeat.
 This is her happy place.
 This is home.
 So free your arms and bring baby close.